-The Medicine rotations include 2 months of inpatient medicine and 1 month of emergency medicine at San Mateo Medical Center, a community hospital on the main San Mateo campus.
+The Medicine rotations include 3 months of inpatient medicine and 1 month of emergency medicine at San Mateo Medical Center, a community hospital on the main San Mateo campus.
 Each resident works closely with Attendings on their assigned team to evaluate patients and treat common presenting medical conditions on the inpatient floor, in the medical ICU, and in the medical emergency service.
 Residents also spend one month on outpatient Neurology consults at Kaiser Santa Clara hospital, and one month on the inpatient Neurology service at Stanford Hospital and Clinics.
-Finally, PGY1 residents also complete an outpatient primary care month with the San Francisco Free Clinic serving an uninsured patient population in San Francisco.

 The Psychiatry rotations include 5 months of inpatient psychiatry at San Mateo Medical Center.
 PGY1s work closely with their PGY3 senior residents as well as with Attendings to build up to a full caseload in the first month of the rotation and to establish a foundation of knowledge in the evaluation and treatment of major psychiatric disorders.
 Residents also work closely with multi-disciplinary teams to find optimal disposition plans and to coordinate care with community resources.
-Residents also spend one month in the San Mateo Medical Center Psychiatric Emergency Services, a locked psychiatric emergency room for assessment and treatment of adults and children in psychiatric crises.
+Residents spend one month in the San Mateo Medical Center Psychiatric Emergency Services, a locked psychiatric emergency room for assessment and treatment of adults and children in psychiatric crises.